Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 SS Diemerdyk would be the first Holland America Line ship to be built after the war.
 Built by Wilton Fijenoord in Schiedam, her keel was laid on January 4, 1949, and was launched on December 17, 1949.
 She undertook sea trails from June 13 to 17, 1950, and was delivered to Holland America on June 23, 1950.

-Construction on her sister, Dinteldyk commenced in 1950, however, it was soon decided to redesign her into Trans-Atlantic liner with 861 passengers and was given the name Rijndam, who with her sister Maasdam set a new standard in Tourist Class service yet both offered 39 passengers a penthouse style First Class section up on Boat deck.
+Construction on her sister, Dinteldyk commenced in 1950, however, it was soon decided to redesign her into Trans-Atlantic liner with 861 passengers and was given the name Ryndam, who with her sister Maasdam set a new standard in Tourist Class service yet both offered 39 passengers a penthouse style First Class section up on Boat deck.

-With the building of the Rijndam, the building of Diemerdyk’s sister the Dinteldyk was put on hold for a further five years.
+With the building of the Ryndam, the building of Diemerdyk’s sister the Dinteldyk was put on hold for a further five years.
 Wilton Fijenoord finally laid down the keel for the Dinteldyk on August 3, 1955, and was launched unnamed on June 9, 1956.
 She was christened on 20 February, 1957, and departed the next day for her sea trails.
 She was delivered on February 27, 1957.

 SS Dinteldyk the second of a pair of passenger/cargo liners